BenoitMayeur/BenoitMayeur/README.md

 ### Hi!
 ### I'm Ben
-### I'm a Junior Front-End Developer 👋
+### I'm a Junior Front-End Developer from Liège👋

-:sunny: During the Day: Study JS and Angular 9 at the Proforma Center (previous "STE Formations")...
+:sunny: During the Day: Study JS and Angular 9 at the Proforma Center (previous "STE Formations") in Liège...

 :waxing_crescent_moon: During the Evening: Study to obtain the certificate in Web Development at the Institut Saint-Laurent in Liège. :heavy_check_mark: First year passed, one and a half left !